apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Watch SpaceX launch 3 tons of cargo to ISS today**
+**Biden says Moldova election results show "Russia failed" in efforts to undermine democracy**

-You can read more about it [here](https://www.space.com/space-exploration/launches-spacecraft/watch-spacex-launch-3-tons-of-cargo-to-iss-today).
+You can read more about it [here](https://www.cbsnews.com/news/moldova-election-results-2024-maia-sandu-russia-biden-eu-ukraine-war/).

 ## Requirements
 - Python 3.8